noplacenoaddress/RNMnetwork/Part 7 - Personal consideration/7 - Allegories.md

 - That almost all the people that I've known in my life are victim of nobility.
 Someone is an executioner.
 - That when someone say to you to shut up, you have to speak.

 Who are the victim of nobility?
 Normally nobles that are not recognized.
 What does it mean?
 Victims of child trafficking.
 Like me.
+Slaves, but I'm not.

 ### External links